logiclogue/jordanlord.co.uk/src/projects/capture-the-sarrum-c.md

 portable (hence the use of C).

-Having not done much C programming before this writing this program, I wanted to test and improve my C.
+Having not done much C programming before this writing this program, I wanted to test and improve my C knowledge.

 ## Installation